-Our affiliate, Mitsubishi UFJ Securities (USA), Inc., will participate in the offering as an underwriter.
-On the cover page of this prospectus supplement, under the heading "Joint Lead Managers and Joint Bookrunners," the reference to "MUFG" is to Mitsubishi UFJ Securities (USA), Inc. Elsewhere in this prospectus supplement, references to "MUFG" are to Mitsubishi UFJ Financial Group, Inc., or Mitsubishi UFJ Financial Group, Inc. and its consolidated subsidiaries, as the context requires.
+Our affiliate, MUFG Securities Americas Inc., will participate in the offering as an underwriter.
+On the cover page of this prospectus supplement, under the heading "Joint Lead Managers and Joint Bookrunners," the reference to "MUFG" is to MUFG Securities Americas Inc. Elsewhere in this prospectus supplement, references to "MUFG" are to Mitsubishi UFJ Financial Group, Inc., or Mitsubishi UFJ Financial Group, Inc. and its consolidated subsidiaries, as the context requires.

 Morgan Stanley & Co.
 LLC, a subsidiary of Morgan Stanley, will participate in the offering as an underwriter.
-We hold approximately 21.9% of the common shares in Morgan Stanley based on the number of shares of common stock of Morgan Stanley outstanding as of September 30, 2015 as well as Series C Preferred Stock with a face value of approximately \$521.4 million and 10% dividend.
+We held approximately 24.4% of the voting rights in Morgan Stanley based on the number of shares of common stock of Morgan Stanley outstanding as of March 31, 2018 as well as Series C Preferred Stock with a face value of approximately \$521.4 million and 10% dividend.
 In addition, we currently have two representatives on Morgan Stanley's board of directors.
-Starting from the six months ended September 30, 2011, we have adopted the equity method of accounting for its investment in Morgan Stanley.
+We have adopted the equity method of accounting for our investment in Morgan Stanley.
+In April 2018, we entered into a sales plan with Morgan Stanley and Morgan Stanley & Co.
+LLC, pursuant to which we will sell portions of the shares of Morgan Stanley common stock that we hold to Morgan Stanley through Morgan Stanley & Co.
+LLC acting as agent for Morgan Stanley to the extent necessary to ensure that our beneficial ownership will remain below 24.9%.

 As part of our strategic alliance with Morgan Stanley, in May 2010, we and Morgan Stanley integrated our respective Japanese securities companies by forming two joint venture companies.
 We contributed the wholesale and retail securities businesses conducted in Japan by Mitsubishi UFJ Securities Co., Ltd. into one of the joint venture entities called MUMSS.
-Morgan Stanley contributed the investment banking operations conducted in Japan by its formerly wholly owned subsidiary, Morgan Stanley Japan Securities Co., Ltd., or Morgan Stanley Japan, into MUMSS and contributed the sales and trading and capital markets businesses conducted in Japan by Morgan Stanley Japan into a second joint venture entity called MSMS.
+Morgan Stanley contributed the investment banking operations conducted in Japan by its formerly wholly owned subsidiary, Morgan Stanley Japan Securities Co., Ltd., or Morgan Stanley Japan, into MUMSS and contributed the sales and trading and capital markets businesses conducted in Japan by Morgan Stanley Japan into a second joint venture entity called Morgan Stanley MUFG Securities Co., Ltd., or MSMS.
 We hold a 60% economic interest in each of the joint venture companies and Morgan Stanley holds a 40% economic interest in each of the joint venture companies.
 We hold a 60% voting interest and Morgan Stanley holds a 40% voting interest in MUMSS, and we hold a 49% voting interest and Morgan Stanley holds a 51% voting interest in MSMS.
-Our and Morgan Stanley's economic and voting interests in the joint venture companies are held through a combination of intermediary holding companies and partnership.
+Our and Morgan Stanley's economic and voting interests in the joint venture companies are held through intermediary holding companies.

-On March 20, 2014, certain shares of Mitsubishi UFJ Merrill Lynch PB Securities Co., Ltd were transferred among certain of our consolidated subsidiaries, as a result of which MUMSS holds 75% and BTMU holds 25% of the company.
+On March 20, 2014, certain shares of Mitsubishi UFJ Merrill Lynch PB Securities Co., Ltd were transferred among certain of our consolidated subsidiaries, as a result of which MUMSS holds 75% and the Bank holds 25% of the company.
 Concurrent with the completion of the transfer, the company changed its name to "Mitsubishi UFJ Morgan Stanley PB Securities Co., Ltd." and entered into a new service agreement with Morgan Stanley.